How to deal with Quarantine Procrastination?

-If the manager does not pay attention to your anxious mood and still requires an important report or make the job done in time, then procrastination must be combated.
+If the manager does not pay attention to your anxious mood and still requires an important report or makes the job done on time, then procrastination must be combated.
 Here are the most common ways.

 - Eliminate distractions.
 If your child does not allow you to work quietly, send him for a walk with another family member (with all safety precautions and without breaking the law) or work while he sleeps.
 If you're constantly distracted by email or smartphone notifications, just turn them off.
 When you have an important task ahead, everyone around you has to wait.

 - Separate what you need and want to do from what you have been forced to do.
 Do you want to draw a picture by numbers, instead of learning a third foreign language in the company of a friend?
 Then do only what you like.
 Of course, this does not apply to the tasks that must be performed: work tasks, child care, dog walking, etc.

 - Plan your time.
 Even though you are at home all the time, no one has canceled the planning.
 After all, it helps to keep you in shape and follow certain rules.
 So, plan how long you will work, when you will have lunch or play with your child, and when you will procrastinate.